 An Estate Plan Should Be Discussed With Loved Ones And Caregivers: No one looks forward to discussing the death of a loved one.
 This can be especially true when a loved one has been diagnosed with a serious disease that will eventually lead to their passing.
 However, it is important to have these discussions before a loved one passes away.
 Discussing a loved one’s estate plan will help avoid mistakes, as well as the cost of having to fix them later.
 Furthermore, these discussions help place everyone on the same page and avoid conflicts between family members regarding a loved one’s wishes.
 Take the time to review a loved one’s estate plan with them.

 Make Sure Your Loved One’s Estate Planning Documents Can Be Located: Even the most comprehensive estate plan is no use if it cannot be found when needed.
 Everyone involved with a loved one’s care should know where to find his or her estate plan.
 Physical copies should be kept in a secure place along with documents relating to any property, accounts, and insurance policies.
 It is not a bad idea to have electronic copies of these documents, as well.
 Copies should also be kept with the professionals who helped to create them.
 Last, but not least, those tasked with administering or acting under estate planning documents should have copies as well.

 If Your Loved One In The Houston Area Is Dealing With Brain Disease, We Can Help Them Update Their Estate Plan

 The Houston estate planning attorneys at McCulloch & Miller, PLLC, can help create a comprehensive estate plan for you or your loved one.
 Our Houston-area firm has professionals with the skills and experience necessary to address the unique estate planning challenges faced by those dealing with critical brain diseases.
-Contact our office at 713-333-8900 to schedule a free consultation with an attorney on our team.
+Contact our office at 713-333-8900 to schedule a consultation with an attorney on our team.